 This MD&A refers to certain non-IFRS measures.
 These measures are not recognized measures under IFRS, do not have a standardized meaning prescribed by IFRS and therefore may not be comparable to similar measures presented by other companies.
 Rather, these measures are provided as additional information to complement those IFRS measures by providing further understanding of our results of operations from management's perspective.
 Accordingly, the measures should not be considered in isolation nor as a substitute for analysis of our financial information reported under IFRS.
-We use non-IFRS measures, including EBITDA, Adjusted EBITDA, Order Bookings, and Net Debt to provide investors with supplemental measures of our operating performance and thus highlight trends in our core business that may not otherwise be apparent when relying solely on IFRS measures.
+We use non-IFRS measures, including EBITDA, Adjusted EBITDA, Adjusted EBITDA, Margin, Order Bookings, and Net Debt to provide investors with supplemental measures of our operating performance and thus highlight trends in our core business that may not otherwise be apparent when relying solely on IFRS measures.
 We also believe that securities analysts, investors, and other interested parties frequently use non-IFRS measures in the evaluation of issuers.
 Our management also uses non-IFRS measures in order to facilitate operating performance comparisons from period to period, to prepare annual operating budgets and forecasts and to determine components of management compensation.

-EBITDA and Adjusted EBITDA
+Adjusted EBITDA and Adjusted EBITDA margin

-We define EBITDA as net income (loss) before: i) depreciation of property, plant and equipment and amortization of intangible assets, ii) provision for (recovery of) income taxes, and iii) finance costs.
-Adjusted EBITDA is a supplemental measure used by management and other users of our financial statements including our lenders and investors, to assess the financial performance of our business without regard to financing methods or capital structure.
+Adjusted EBITDA and Adjusted EBITDA margin are supplemental measures used by management and other users of our financial statements including our lenders and investors, to assess the financial performance of our business without regard to financing methods or capital structure.
 Adjusted EBITDA is also a key metric that management uses to assess the impact of potential strategic investing or financing opportunities.
 For example, management uses Adjusted EBITDA as a measure in determining the value of acquisitions, expansion opportunities, and dispositions.
 In addition, Adjusted EBITDA is used by financial institutions to measure borrowing capacity.

-Adjusted EBITDA is calculated by adding and deducting, as applicable, certain expenses, costs, charges or benefits incurred in such period which in management's view are either not indicative of underlying business performance or impact the ability to assess the operating performance of our business, including i) unrealized foreign exchange gain or loss ii) unrealized gain or loss on financial instruments and iii) share-based compensation expenses, and iv) other items that may arise from time to time.
+We define EBITDA as net income (loss) before: i) depreciation and amortization expenses, ii) provision for (recovery of) income taxes, and iii) finance costs.
+Adjusted EBITDA is calculated by adding to and deducting from EBITDA, as applicable, certain expenses, costs, charges or benefits incurred in such period which in management's view are either not indicative of underlying business performance or impact the ability to assess the operating performance of our business, including i) unrealized foreign exchange gain or loss ii) unrealized gain or loss on financial instruments and iii) share-based compensation expenses, and iv) other items that may arise from time to time.
 We use Adjusted EBITDA to facilitate a comparison of our operating performance on a consistent basis reflecting factors and trends affecting our business.
-Adjusted EBITDA is not an IFRS measure.